 Minister of Education, Science and Technology J.-H. Lee visiting ALICE exhibition with Collaboration Spokesperson J. Schukraft and Adviser for International Relations R. Voss.

 Minister for Science, Technology and Innovation H. F. B. H. Yusof visiting the LHC superconducting magnet test hall with Advisers for International Relations E. Tsesmelis and J. Ellis.

 (Image: Martin Aleksa, Lyndon Evans, Fabiola Gianotti and Peter Jenni toast running at 7 TeV)

 After a short technical stop, beams circulate again on 28 February 2010.
-On 19 March 2010, two 3.5 TeV proton beams successfully circulate in the Large Hadron Collider for the first time.
+A month later, on 19 March, two 3.5 TeV proton beams successfully circulate in the Large Hadron Collider for the first time.
 This is the highest energy yet achieved in a particle accelerator and an important step on the way to the start of the LHC research programme.

 Minister for Education, Research, Youth and Sports D. P. Funeriu and CERN Director-General R. Heuer after the signature of an agreement that formally recognises Romania as a Candidate for Accession to CERN membership.

-On 16 December 2009, the LHC ends its first full period of operation.
+The LHC ends its first full period of operation.
 Collisions at 2.36 TeV set a new world record and bring to a close a successful first run for the world’s most powerful particle accelerator.
 The LHC is put into standby mode for a short technical stop to prepare for higher energy collisions and the start of the main research programme.
-Over the 2009 run, each of the LHC’s four major experiments, ALICE, ATLAS, CMS and LHCb have recorded over one million particle collisions, which are distributed for analysis around the world on the LHC computing grid.
+Over the 2009 run, each of the LHC’s four major experiments, ALICE, ATLAS, CMS and LHCb recorded more than one million particle collisions, which are distributed for analysis around the world on the LHC computing grid.

 President of the Republic of Slovenia D. Türk next to the ATLAS detector with